hyferg/haskellonomy/README.md

 - Fiber
   - Needs one datatype to have Group
   - Another datatype to have VectorSpace & LieAlgebra
-  - Both of these need to instantiate LieGroup with an exponential map from the LieAlgebra to the Group
+  - This pair then instantiates LieGroup with an exponential map from the LieAlgebra to the Group

 - Manifold
     - Needs to have VectorSpace and BasePoint